-Alex and Ricky visit with Christa Watson who was introduced to quilting 25 years ago by a friend and learned to be proficient.
-Where she really excels is machine quilting and it is her passion.
+Alex and Ricky visit with Christa Watson, who was introduced to quilting 25 years ago.
+Where she really excels is machine quilting, and it is her passion.
 She fell in love with the quilts at the first QuiltCon and opened an online fabric shop to support her "habit" and family.
-Her shop is called The Pre-Cut Store.
-She was even one of the first stores to advertisers on TQS!
+Her shop is called The Precut Store.
+She was even one of the first stores to advertise on TQS!
 They take a look at her quilts.

-Then, Bill Volckening is back to shares quilts that are antiques, but speak very much to modernism.
-He said quilters from the past headed toward the future and many were very daring in their designs.
+Then, Bill Volckening is back to share quilts that are antiques, but speak very much to Modernism.
+He said quilters from the past headed toward the future, and many were very daring in their designs.

 Ricky starts the show with a tutorial on his "Dancing Squares" quilt.
 It is a fun variation on Seminole piecing featuring dancing squares.

 Alex and Ricky greet Teresa Coates of Shannon Fabrics.
 Teresa loves working with challenging and unusual fabrics.
-She has always sewn and made her first quilt in 1992, when she was pregnant with her son.
+She has always sewn, and made her first quilt in 1992 when she was pregnant with her son.
 It wasn’t until 2000 that she started working with quilts in earnest.
 She approached Shannon Fabrics as she was up for working with their wide and diverse range of unusual fabrics.
-Currently she is the Events/Education coordinator, nut, she still loves designing her own quilts as well.
+Currently she is their Events/Education coordinator, but, she still loves designing her own quilts as well.
 Teresa shares some of her quilts.

-Shannon shares tips for working with Shannon or Minky type fabrics.
+Teresa shares tips for working with Shannon or Minky type fabrics.
 Don't be intimitated by these fabrics.
-Shannon says that once you know the tricks, you will love them.
-Once you learn the tips, it’s on to finishing a cuddle blanket by attaching a fast and easy the binding.
-The entire quilt can be made as a gift in about 3 hours.
+Teresa says that once you know the tricks, you will love them.
+Once you learn the tips, it’s on to finishing a cuddle blanket by attaching a fast and easy binding.
+The entire quilt can be made as a gift in about three hours.
 Want to work on a smaller project?
 Teresa shares a fun pillow idea that is sure to be a hit for any recipient.

 In the After Set, Teresa talks about moving her family to Vietnam in 2006.
 The kids were 9 and 14.
 Moving to another country taught her to take risks and that she could tackle anything.
 She shares photos from Vietnam.

-Featuring: Missy Carpenter / Leanne AndersonPosts On: June 2, 2019 (Coming Soon)
+Featuring: Missie Carpenter / Leanne AndersonPosts On: June 2, 2019